Save to My DOJO

 #8: esxcli network firewall get

 Description: Returns the status of the ESXi firewall.
 The default action is to drop traffic unless allowed through by a specific firewall rule.
 The Enabled field indicates whether the firewall is enabled.
 The Loaded field shows whether the firewall module is active or not (see esxcli firewall load | unload commands).

 #9: esxcli network firewall set –enabled true | false

-Description: Generates a list of all enabled firewall rules on ESXi.
-The command is piped to awk which will matches the value from the second column to “true” so only enabled rules are displayed.
+Description: Generates a command list of all enabled firewall rules on ESXi.
+The command is piped to grep which will matches the value “true” so only enabled rules are displayed.

 #11: esxcli network ip interface ipv4 get

 Description: Displays the IPv4 configuration for all the interfaces present on ESXi.

 #12: esxcli software vib list